DiscordGuide/discordguide.github.io/content/desktop.md

 This is the orange words at the bottom of the tab list which have the recent update information!

-## **Creating a Server**
+---

+## **Server Basics**

 **_Hello there!_** Today I'm gonna show you guys how to create a server!

 Creating a server can seem like a HUGE thing, but it has some pretty basic steps.
 A lot of how your server will do depends on how well it is set-up.
 Your idea, goal, and how well it is made are the keys to the server.

 * Step One

 The first step in creating a server is coming up with an idea.
 Your magical dream server won't actually get anywhere until you can decide what to do with it.
 Servers tend to take off if the idea is unique and appealing than if it is something more common and has nothing attractive about it to potential members. **(People don't usually join just because you ask nicely, I've tried it)**

 * Step Two

 Have that idea?
 Awesome!
 Time for Step Two!

 The second step in creating this magical thing is finding a few friends interested in the idea, run it past some people and see what they think.
 If enough people like it, then you can move to Step Three!
-Remember, member base is what makes most servers run!
+Remember, member base is what makes _most_ servers run!

 * Step Three